yuechenzhao/Bostoncrime_datavisualization/README.md

 # Bostoncrime_datavisualization
-This is a R Markdown file.
+The code is in R markdown file.
+Data source is Boston_Neighborhoods.shp and bostoncrime.csv.zip.